Very ampleness of the canonical bundle of surfaces of type (1, 2, 2) on abelian threefolds: On the canonical map of the bidouble cover of a principal polarization

 where $r$ and $s$ are two lines.
 In this case, $\Du$ would be singular in the point in which the lines $r$ and $s$ intersect.
-Hence, $\Du$ would be hyperelliptic, which contradicts our assumptions on $\Du$.
-To conclude the proof of the lemma, is now enough to observe that $\mathcal{E}$ and $\mathcal{F}$ arise from the two rulings of the non-singular quadric $\mathcal{Q}_2$. \end{proof} We can easily see that the surface $\Surf$ can be geometrically described as a quotient of the form
+Hence, $\Du$ would be hyperelliptic, which would contradict our generality assumptions on $\Du$.
+Hence $q_4$ is $\GrpJ$-invariant, and in particular of the form described in the claim of this lemma.

-where $\Z_2$ denotes the group generated by the involution acting by switching the two factors of $\Cu \times \Cu$.
-Thanks to lemma \ref{fundamentallemmagenus9}, we can also provide an exhaustive description of the canonical map of $\Surf$: we can denote the points of $\mathcal{S}$ by equivalence classes of points of the form $[(P,Q)]$, where $P$ and $Q$ are points on $\Cu$.
-We will denote the coordinates on the two factors of $\PR^3 \times \PR^3$ by $[X_0 \cdots T_0]$ and $[X_1, \cdots T_1]$ respectively.